isabella232/move-voicemail-to-s3-blueprint/README.md

 newly created voicemails from Genesys to AWS S3.
 While this is a simple use case, the principles here are transferable to other APIs that require a user context.
 Do note, that without maintaining a per-user Authorization Code Grant Oauth Client, you will not be able to access direct dialed voicemails.
-This example will only be dealing with queue based voicemails but could be extended to group based voice mails as well.
+This example will only be dealing with queue based voicemails but could be extended to group based voice mails as well with some modifications.

 If you need a process to move direct dialed voicemails, it is recommended that you include that in another process that your agent must interact with and ideally already log into Genesys with.
 This becomes an "attended" process and is a more typical approach for a process that uses an Authorization Code Grant.

-//Arch diagram
+// TODO Arch diagram

 As you can see we are going to leverage 2 lambdas.
 The RefreshAuthToken Lambda will be responsible for rotating the secret and will be triggered by AWS Secrets manager, and it's rotation schedule.
 The MoveVoicemailToS3 will be